lyushenhuan/lyushenhuan.github.io/_pages/about.md

 My research interest includes ensemble learning and learning theory.

 # 🔥 News
-- *2022.12*: &nbsp;🎉🎉 The paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the CCF-A conference NeurIPS as Oral Representation.
+- *2022.12*: &nbsp;🎉🎉 The paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the CCF-A conference NeurIPS 2022 as an Oral Representation.

 # 📝 Publications